 alter table DEPT_MASTER_TAB add ( location varchar2(10));

-For the changes to propagated to the application, we will first create a new edition and then change the editioning views and procedure in that with out impacting original application as it is still connecting to original edition
+For the changes to propagate to the application, we will first create a new edition and then change the editioning views and procedure in it without impacting the original application as it is still connecting to the original edition

 CREATE EDITION R12_EDITION; ALTER SESSION SET EDITION = R12_EDITION; CREATE OR REPLACE EDITIONING VIEW DEPT_MASTER AS select dept_nr,dept_name,dept_status,created_at,location from DEPT_MASTER_TAB; CREATE OR REPLACE PROCEDURE c_dept (p_dept_name IN DEPT_MASTER.dept_name%TYPE, p_status IN DEPT_MASTER.dept_status%TYPE,p_location IN DEPT_MASTER.location%TYPE) AS BEGIN INSERT INTO DEPT_MASTER (dept_name, dept_status,created_at,location) VALUES (p_dept_name, p_status,sysdate,p_location); END create_dept; / BEGIN c_dept('TRAVEL', Y, 'BOSTEN'); COMMIT; END; /

-Now at this point of time , we have one version of Edition view and procedure in original edition and one in R12_EDITION.
-At appropiate time, you can switch the application to start using the new edition.
+Now at this point in time, we have one version of Edition view and procedure in the original edition and one in R12_EDITION.
+At the appropriate time, you can switch the application to start using the new edition.

-R12.2 also makes use of same feature to enable online patching.
+R12.2 also makes use of the same feature to enable online patching.

 (1)Schemas in the database are converted to be editions enabled